How to End a Message Effectively

 At the same time, it’s also important not to go overboard with salutations—stick with one wrap-up and leave it at that.
 An excessive number of exclamations or declarations of gratitude will come across as insincere and overdone.

-By taking the time to choose an appropriate sign-off that is tailored to the context of your correspondence, you can ensure that your letter ends on a professional and polite note.
-This will help you leave a positive lasting impression on the recipient and demonstrate your attention to detail as a writer.
+By taking the time to choose an appropriate sign-off that is tailored to the context of your correspondence, you can ensure that your letter finishes on a professional and polite note.
+This will help you leave a positive lasting impression on the receiver and demonstrate your attention to detail as a writer.

-Examples of effective wrap-ups to end a business letter
+Examples of effective wrap-ups to close a business letter

 When it comes to signing off your note, there are a variety of phrases you can use depending on the purpose and context.